F-I-D-O/Manuals/manuals/Programming/Java/Java Workflow.md

 Sometimes, idea cannot recognize installed maven artifact and marks it as missing (red).

 Fix: right click on the project or pom file -> `Maven` -> `Reload project`

+### Idea does not see environment variables
+These may be new environment variables, which were not present when Idea was started.
+Restart Idea to see the new environment variables.

 # Set Java version for project